 Anonosizing data by dynamically changing DDIDs minimizes the ability to re-identify individuals from seemingly non-identifying data due to the Mosaic Effect.
-Harvard University Professor Latanya Sweeney's research is cited to above as evidence that knowledge of a birthdate, gender and zip code can be enough to identify as many as 87% of the people in the United States.
+Harvard 5 University Professor Latanya Sweeney's research is cited to above as evidence that knowledge of a birthdate, gender and zip code can be enough to identify as many as 87% of the people in the United States.
 However, in order to combine a birthdate, gender, and zip code to achieve this 87% rate of re-identification, these three pieces of information must be known to relate to the same individual.
-As an example of dynamism achieved using DDIDs, by associating a different example, if there are 10 records with the same last name or 40 DDID with each of birthdate, gender, and zip code, it would not be known if a given birthdate, gender, or zip code relates to the same person or to some combination of different people.
+As an example of dynamism achieved using DDIDs, by associating a different DDID with each of birthdate, gender, and zip code, it would not be known if a given birthdate, gender, or zip code relates 15 to the same person or to some combination of different people.
 This lack of knowledge thereby defeats re-identification via the so-called "Mosaic Effect."

-Thus, embodiments of anonosizing herein may comprise: 1.) providing a method to designate data fields that contain primary and/or secondary "quasi-identifying" data elements, i.e., those data elements that reveal some information about a person-but do not themselves explicitly reveal the person's true identity, to be replaced with a R-DDID and/or A-DDID; and 2.) providing a method to establish dereferencing policy rules for replacing primary and secondary 'quasi-identifying" data elements with R-DDIDs and/or A-DDIDs and/or to specify format requirements for said 55 R-DDIDs and/or A-DDIDs, e.g., field length and character type (e.g., alpha, numeric, alphanumeric, etc.), dynamism requirements for changing said R-DDIDs and/or A-DDIDs (e.g., triggers to cause change, frequency of change, etc.).
+Thus, embodiments of anonosizing herein may comprise: 1.) providing a method to designate data fields that contain primary and/or secondary "quasi-identifying" data elements, i.e., those data elements that reveal some information about a person-but do not themselves explicitly reveal the person's true identity, to be replaced with a R-DDID and/or A-DDID; and 2.) providing a method to establish dereferencing policy rules for replacing primary and secondary "quasi-identifying" data elements with R-DDIDs and/or A-DDIDs and/or A-DDIDs and/or A-DDIDs, e.g., field length and character type (e.g., alpha, numeric, alphanumeric, etc.), dynamism requirements for changing said R-DDIDs and/or A-DDIDs (e.g., triggers to cause change, frequency of change, etc.).

-Data Anonosizing Policy Management and Access Con-
+Data Anonosizing Policy Management and Access Controls